donascimentoantonio/nascimentronn/README.md

 - 👋 Hi, I’m @nascimentronn
-- 👀 I’m interested in full stack developer but i love too backend develope
+- 👀 I’m interested in full stack developer but i love too backend developer
 - 🌱 I’m currently learning no-sql and many skills about web developer and frameworks angular
 - 💞️ I’m looking to collaborate on microsoft stacks and web developer
 - 📫 How to reach me ...